 Kittilä is a lively, international municipality for businesses and investments.
 Around the world, Kittilä is known for Levi, but in addition to its tourism gem, the municipality has a lot more to offer.

-Kittilä is located in the middle of Lapland and the entire North Calotte, by a national road.
-The international airport located in the municipality serves around 240,000 travelers annually and serves as a hub for tourist traffic in Tunturi Lapland.
+Kittilä is located in the middle of Lapland and the entire North Calotte, at the intersection of two national roads.
+The international airport located in the municipality serves around 240,000 travelers annually and serves as a hub for tourist traffic in Tunturi, or Fell, Lapland.

 Finland’s largest year-round tourist center Levi and Europe’s largest gold mine are the forerunners of business in Kittilä.

 Tourism has grown rapidly in Levi, and the annual number of tourists has increased to more than 600,000.
 Around 200 businesses are already operating in the tourist center, and accommodation is available for around 240,000 people.
 Investments are constantly made in Levi, the latest examples being the recently opened Design Hotel Levi and the developing West Point area.
 Levi has also established itself as a location for the Alpine Ski World Cup.